SiddhantAshar/GeneticAlgorithm/README.txt

           Strategy pattern has a class instantiating and usually give it strategy object that implements some behaviour
           Example: Interface ISelection is used for Selecting Parents and for Selection of Parents we have different behaviours like Elite Selection,Random Selection and Tournament Selection.

+          The class GeneticAlgorithm (src/GAMain/GeneticAlgorithm.java) has 3 references, each one to store a behaviour for Selection, Crossover and Mutation respectively.

+          We can change the behavior of the program at runtime by only changing the reference to the GACreator object in the src/GAMain/Main.java e.g.-

+          GACreator gaCreator = new GAOptimisedCreator();
+          // GACreator gaCreator = new GANaiveCreator()
+          GeneticAlgorithm geneticAlgorithm = gaCreator.createGeneticAlgorithm();

     c.  __factory pattern__